Swedish Army Signal Troops

-Swedish Army Signal Troops (Signaltrupperna, S) is the signal branch of the Swedish Army.
+The Swedish Army Signal Troops (Signaltrupperna, S) is the signal branch of the Swedish Army.
 It is responsible for installing, maintaining and operating all types of telecommunications equipment and information systems, providing command support to commanders and their headquarters, and conducting electronic warfare against enemy communications.

 History

 The Swedish Army Signal Troops were organized in accordance with the Defence Act of 1936 as a special branch of the field telegraph troops which belonged to the Swedish Fortification Corps.
 A large number of officers from the Signal Troops were assigned for duty at higher staff positions.

 The Swedish Army Signal Troops have their origins in the field signal company, which was established in 1871 by recruited personnel, consisting of 4 officers, 4 non-commissioned officers, and 120 men, including corporals, musicians, craftsmen, and soldiers, along with 10 horses.
 However, the company belonged to the fortification troops (fortifikationstrupperna).
 In 1872, the company took part in a military exercise in Uppland under the command of Oscar II and received much praise for constructing a "whole" 5 km single-wire line for telegraphy.
 The first telephone was introduced in 1880, a Bell telephone with a ground stand.
 In 1887, something resembling a field telephone was introduced, along with the first cryptographic device for encryption.
 In 1892, the company was renamed the Field Telegraph Company, and through the 1901 army order, the Field Telegraph Corps was organized.
 In 1908, it moved to Marieberg, Stockholm, but already two years earlier, experiments began not only with spark-gap transmitter but also with military ballooning and aviation equipment: here was the embryo of the Swedish Air Force.

 In 1914, an initially quite improvised aviation company emerged, and the following year, field telephones were introduced.
 Radio and balloon companies were relocated to Lilla Frösunda, and the aviation company to Malmslätt.
 At this time, a new signaling method also appeared - the war pigeon.

 Line-up of signal troops at Göta Signal Regiment (S 2) in 1984.

 A pigeon loft existed at the old Göta Life Guards.
 When the regiment was disbanded, the pigeons moved to Lilla Frösunda.
 They were not properly organized until 1935 when the Swedish Army Pigeon Service (Arméns brevduveväsende) was established.
 It remained until 1948.